-What do we know about the genesis of Egypt’s Dynastic culture?
+What do we Know about the Genesis of Egypt’s Dynastic Culture?

-The Elimination of Woman from Historiography
+The Elimination of Women from Historiography

-»How and why do the conventional definitions of power
+»How and why do the conventional definitions of power (or knowledge, competence

-around in our heads exclude women? « (Mary Beard)
+and authority) that we carry around in our heads exclude women? « (Mary Beard)

 »Women have been ignored as carriers of human history. «